Bisket Jatra Festival of Bhaktapur

 Jatras or Festivals hold an immense religious significance amongst the Newar community of Kathmandu valley.
 The New communities of Kathmandu, Lalitpur, and Bhaktapur districts celebrate several Jatras devoutly annually.

 The Newars of Kathmandu celebrate Indra Jatra as their main Festival, the Newars of Lalitpur celebrate Rato Machindranath Jatra, while the Newars of Bhaktapur observe Bisket and Gai Jatras.
-Both Bisket and Gai Jatras are marked as essential festivals where thousands of people gather at the Bhaktapur Durbar square to watch these festivals.
+Bisket and Gai Jatras are important festivals where thousands of people gather at the Bhaktapur Durbar square to watch these festivals.

-The Bisket Jatra is a nine-day long festival that falls at the end of the Nepalese month of Chaitra.
-This festival signifies the end of a year and the beginning of a new year on the Bikram Sambat calendar.
-The Jatra’s main focus is on pulling chariots of two deities, namely the Goddess Bhadrakali and the wrathful God Bhairav.
+The Bisket Jatra is a nine-day festival that falls at the end of the Nepalese month of Chaitra.
+This Festival signifies the end of a year and the beginning of a new year on the Bikram Sambat calendar.
+The Jatra’s primary focus is pulling chariots of two deities, namely the Goddess Bhadrakali and the wrathful God Bhairav.
 The chariots are assembled in the Bhaktapur Durbar square a few days before the event.
 Then, young locals pull it through the narrow streets of Bhaktapur.

 The History of Bisket Jatra

-There are several historical stories behind the Bisket Jatra that relate to the gods and goddesses.
+Several historical stories behind the Bisket Jatra relate to the gods and goddesses.
 One of the many versions of the locals’ stories is snakes, which the Newars of this vicinity widely accept.
-Thus, Bisket Jatra is also called the “Festival after the death of the serpent.”
-Various areas of Bhaktapur celebrate this festival according to their own customs.
+Thus, Bisket Jatra is also called the “Festival after the serpent’s death.”
+Various areas of Bhaktapur celebrate this Festival according to their customs.

 The Princess and her snakes

-King Jagajyoti Malla was fascinated by the folklore and myth about a beautiful princess and her husbands’ recurrent deaths.
-The princess was bounded by a curse that compelled anyone marrying her would die the very next day.
-As a result, many young men lost their lives after marrying the princess.
+King Jagajyoti Malla was fascinated by the folklore and myth about a beautiful princess and her husband’s recurrent deaths.
+The Princess was bound by a curse that compelled anyone marrying her to die the next day.
+As a result, many young men lost their lives after marrying the Princess.

-Subsequently, a young man was chosen to marry the princess, despite worries by his elderly mother.
-Goddess Bhadrakali came in the guise of another elderly lady, advised the young man to stay awake even after the princess fell asleep.
+Subsequently, a young man was chosen to marry the Princess, despite the worries of his elderly mother.
+Goddess Bhadrakali came in the guise of another elderly lady and advised the young man to stay awake even after the Princess fell asleep.

-King Jayajyoti loved this myth so much that he wanted it to be remembered with happiness and gaiety.
-So the occasion was initially called Biskyaku Jatra, which is now known as Bisket Jatra.
+King Jayajyoti loved this myth so much that he wanted it to be remembered with happiness and joy.
+So the occasion was initially called Biskyaku Jatra, now known as Bisket Jatra.
 Bi Syaku means “the snake’s laughter” in the Newari language.

 The two serpents and rice grains

 One day the tantric’s wife wanted to see him in the form of a python, forwarding this request.
 The tantric gladly obliged and gave her some rice grains to be sprinkled onto him to turn back into his standard form.
-However, after Shekhararchaya transformed into a python, his wife got petrified and ran away without sprinkling the rice grains onto the python and ate the rice grains.
-As a result of this, she, too, turned into a python.
-Once the couple realized that they had no choice, they took their own lives on the bank of a river.
-The kings started to erect the lingo to commemorate the memory of the unfortunate couple.
+However, after Shekhararchaya transformed into a python, his wife got petrified and ran away without spraying the rice grains onto the python and ate the rice grains.
+As a result, she, too, turned into a python.
+Once the couple realized they had no choice, they took their own lives on the river bank.
+The kings started to erect the Lingo to commemorate the memory of the unfortunate couple.

 There are many more stories on how Bisket Jatra came about.
-But, despite this, the legacy of Bhadrakali’s advice and the two serpents with the rice grains are the most popular amongst the locals of Bhaktapur.
+But, despite this, Bhaktapur’s legacy of Bhadrakali’s advice and the two serpents with the rice grains are the most popular among Bhaktapur locals.

-One more highlight of this festival is the tug of war between the upper and lower part of this town.
-Thane – the upper part and Kone – the lower part pull the chariots towards their side.
+Another highlight of this Festival is the tug of war between the upper and lower part of this town.
+Thane – the upper part, and Kone – the lower part, pull the chariots towards their side.
 The chariot is pulled towards Kalla Tole later.

 Bode is an ancient Newar town that lies to the East of Kathmandu.
-They celebrate body piercing during this festival.
-A volunteer from the Shrestha clan pierces his tongue with a metal spike and roam around the town’s parts by carrying fire torches on their shoulders.
+They celebrate body piercing during this Festival.
+A volunteer from the Shrestha clan pierces his tongue with a metal spike and roams around the town’s parts by carrying fire torches on their shoulders.

 The Lingo is a pole that people erect during the Bisket Jatra.
-The tradition of constructing the lingo was started to celebrate the life of the son-in-law of the king who survived the wedding night.
-Two lingos of around fifty-five feet in height are erected on two different locations of town.
+The tradition of constructing the Lingo was started to celebrate the life of the King’s son-in-law, who survived the wedding night.
+Two lingos of around fifty-five feet are erected in two different town locations.
 The pole is brought down the following day in the significance of the beginning of the new year.

-Two hands that are given to the pole symbolizes the two serpents of the myth.
+Two hands given to the pole symbolize the two serpents of the myth.
 The hands are covered in red cloth, which represents the snakes.
 A long banner is hung from the top of the pole to symbolize an ancient mythological battle’s victory.

 Another myth is that people worship snakes because the reptile is interconnected to rain and water, helping the agricultural land.

-Once the pole is brought down on New Year’s day, the Bisket festival continues for two more days.
-The dual chariots are pulled out to Bhaktapur Durbar square’s open area and crashed into one another.
+Once the pole is brought down on New Year’s day, the Bisket Festival continues for two more days.
+The dual chariots are pulled out to Bhaktapur Durbar square’s open area and crash into one another.
 Young pull the chariots using large ropes and smash the chariots onto one another.

 Duration of the Bisket Jatra

-This is a nine-day long festival that is celebrated by the indigenous Newar community of Bhaktapur.
+This is a nine-day-long festival celebrated by the indigenous Newar community of Bhaktapur.
 It is located 13 km east of Kathmandu.
 It has been gaining enormous popularity and enthusiasm in recent times.

-This festival’s dates change on the Gregorian calendar as it follows the lunar calendar, which depends on astrological positions.
-This festival always occurs during the end and the beginning of the new year of the Nepalese calendar.
-The Festival begins five days before the last day of the lunar year and goes on until the fourth day of the new year.
+This Festival’s dates change on the Gregorian calendar as it follows the lunar calendar, which depends on astrological positions.
+This Festival always occurs during the end and the beginning of the new year of the Nepalese calendar.
+The Festival begins five days before the last day of the lunar year and continues until the fourth day of the new year.

 You can contact us to experience Bisket Jatra on your visit to Nepal.
-You will feel the fervour and vitality of this famous festival.
+You will feel the enthusiasm and vitality of this famous Festival.